poiyomi/PoiyomiDocs/docs/general/alt-versions.md

 The Two Pass version renders the inside of the Mesh first, rather than the outside (Cull Front > Cull Back).
 This special version should only be used when creating Meshes that need to have double the rendering pass, especially with Transparency.

+When this shader is selected, three additional sections will be exposed under [Rendering](/docs/rendering/rendering.md) and will appear as `2nd Pass Rendering`, `2nd Pass Blending`, and `2nd Pass Stencil`.

-Because this Shader renders everything twice, it can have a slight performance impact.
+Because the Two Pass shader renders everything twice, it can have a slight performance impact.

 ## Outline Early